 “I wonder about Bob.”
 I had wondered about my brother and if I made him into a Vampire if I’d restore his youth and keep him in my life.

 We walked more and listened to the waves.
 Then he kissed me under that stars.
 That was a surprise.
 A nice surprise.

 The next morning after Josh had helped Bob with his shower and getting dressed I visited with him over coffee.
 Josh was such a caring free spirit, loving his work with the elderly and his relationship with the waves.

 “Who will take care of you when you get old?”
 I asked Josh.

 He smiled.
 “I’ll ride out on the surf and become one with the sea.”

 “Who will listen to your words of wisdom?”

-“You and Steve can pass it on.
+“You and Stephen can pass it on.
 You’ll still be here.
 You’ll always be here.
-So will Bob, not in body, but his spirit is strong.
-He’ll be around as long as the stars over the surf.”
+So will Bob, not in body but his spirit is strong.
+He’ll be around as long as the stars shine over the surf.”
 Then he winked at me.
 “Valentina, I know all about you.
 Your kind is all over the coast down here.
-I grew up with vampires.
+I grew up with Vampires.
 It’s cool.”